gogodze/gogodze/README.md

 <p style="color: #f4fc03;">
-Hey there, I'm David, a software developer from საქართველო.
+Hey there, I'm David, a software developer from Georgia.
 With a rich blend of experience and expertise, I've been immersed in the world of coding for a while now.

 I have over four years of dedicated work with C# and the .NET framework, alongside a solid five-year journey of crafting programs and websites in Python.
 </p>